MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/DataLakeStorage.md

 ---
 title: Azure Data Lake Storage Gen2
-description: Use Power BI to analyze data stored in Azure Data Lake Storage Gen2
+description: Includes basic information, prerequisites, and information on how to connect to Azure Data Lake Storage Gen2, along with a list of limitations.
 author: dougklopfenstein

 ms.topic: conceptual